Growing up

 Still growing up

 In (my) reality, there is no need to do that whatsoever.
-Personal is not in conflict with the transpersonal.
-Mahamudra is not some trance devoid of the aliveness of everyday life.
-Mahamudra is what it is, both personal and transpersonal, and beyond them both.
+The personal is not in conflict with the transpersonal.
+The Mystery of Pan is not some trance devoid of the aliveness of everyday life.
+It is what it is, both personal and transpersonal and beyond them both.

 Rhetorical questions: